skyaxe97/tp/docs/UserGuide.md

 **LifEasier** data is saved automatically to the hard disk when a new `event`, `deadline`, `lesson` or `note` is **added**, **deleted** or **edited**.
 Data is stored in text files, in plaintext.
 This allows you to edit your data directly through the save files if necessary.

+In the event of **corrupted data** arising from either system errors or incorrect formats from you while editing the save file, **LifEasier** will give you a general warning during startup, but will continue to load remaining uncorrupted data.
+If you execute an **add, delete or edit** action, all corrupted data that has not been corrected will be **removed** from the save file.

 If a successful `archive` command was executed, a folder called "Archives" will be created in the "LifEasierSaves" folder where you can access your archived files.